kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-7-the-problem-with-talking-about-football.md

 I can't imagine what it would be like to try to learn and absorb written, audio, or video content about the complexities of football without examples.

-It's okay to think complicated because this is a very complicated game, but football should be conveyed in the simplest terms possible so that everyone can understand and pick up on the unnoticed things as quickly as possible.
+It's okay to think complicated; everyone does because this is a very complicated game.
+But football should be conveyed in the simplest terms possible so that everyone can understand and quickly pick up on the unnoticed things.